Get Resources and Statuses from FileMaker

 Considerations When Making Public Shares

-If you make publicly shared bookmarks that include resources or statues pulled from FileMaker, remember that your users won't have access to FileMaker and won't be able to pull statues and resources from your tables.
-Your bookmark will work, but recipients won't be able to filter it further because they'll see DayBack's stock resources instead of your own.
-We suggest locking the sidebar for shares in this case or removing the resources section with CSS.
+If you plan on creating publicly shared bookmarks that include resources or statuses pulled from FileMaker, keep in mind that users without access to FileMaker won't be able to retrieve those resources and statuses from your tables.
+Although your bookmark will work, recipients won't be able to filter it further because they will only see DayBack's default resources, not your custom ones.
+To address this, consider locking the sidebar for shared bookmarks or removing the resources section with CSS.

 Editing Resources and Statuses Created From Actions